-We start the course on TypeScript, an open-source programming language developed by Microsoft, which has become one of the most popular options for web development.
+We begin the TypeScript course, an open-source programming language developed by Microsoft, which has become one of the most popular options for web development.

 History of TypeScript

 TypeScript was first introduced in October 2012 by Microsoft.
-Its main goal was to improve the development of large-scale JavaScript applications.
+Its main goal was to improve the development of JavaScript applications on a large scale.

 Anders Hejlsberg, known for being the architect of C# and one of the creators of Delphi, was one of the main designers of TypeScript.